 On June 3, 2016, after more than a year of negotiations, the parties jointly filed a proposed settlement agreement that requires DSS to make and sustain targeted improvements to foster care statewide.
 The proposed agreement, which requires the approval of the federal court, laid the groundwork for a robust monitoring process in which two child welfare experts issue regular reports on South Carolina’s progress towards full compliance with the benchmarks outlined in the agreement.

-Children’s Rights, along with co-counsel the South Carolina Appleseed Legal Justice Center and Matthew T. Richardson, partner at the Wyche P.A. law firm, filed this case against Nikki Haley, in her official capacity as Governor of South Carolina, and Susan Alford, in her official capacity as State Director of the Department of Social Services (DSS).
-The class action, seeking reform on behalf of the nearly 3,400 children children in foster care statewide, asserts that as a result of pervasive failures by DSS, “Children have been and continue to be harmed physically, psychologically and emotionally, and continue to be placed at constant risk of such harms while in DSS custody.”
+Children’s Rights, along with co-counsel the South Carolina Appleseed Legal Justice Center and Matthew T. Richardson, partner at the Wyche P.A. law firm, filed this case against Nikki Haley, in her official capacity as Governor of South Carolina, and Susan Alford, in her official capacity as State Director of the DSS.
+The class action, seeking reform on behalf of the nearly 3,400 children in foster care statewide, asserts that as a result of pervasive failures by DSS, “Children have been and continue to be harmed physically, psychologically and emotionally, and continue to be placed at constant risk of such harms while in DSS custody.”